Former Orange County Deputy Pleads Guilty to Felony Burglary and Grand Theft

-A felony Burglary, or First Degree Burglary, occurs when you enter a building with the intent to commit a further crime.
-In this example, it’d imply that Hortz entered the homes of the deceased after the initial welfare checks, knowing the houses were empty, and he did so with the plan to execute additional crimes.
-Based on his confession, he already went into the homes, intending to steal the deceased’s belongings.
-A Felony Burglary is an extremely serious offense and can be punished with upwards of 2-6 years in state prison.
+Let’s delve into the specific charges filed against the defendant, identified as Hortz.
+The first is a felony burglary charge, also known as first-degree burglary, which occurs when an individual enters a building with the intent to commit another crime.
+In this case, Hortz allegedly entered the homes of the deceased victims after conducting welfare checks, knowing that the houses were unoccupied, and with the intention to further commit crimes.
+Based on his confession, it is evident that he entered the homes with the motive to steal the deceased’s belongings.
+Felony burglary is an extremely serious offense that carries penalties of 2-6 years in state prison.

-Hortz also pleaded guilty to a misdemeanor count for each case of Burglary.
-Second Degree Burglary is any burglary that does not happen in an inhabited dwelling and could be punishable with up to one year in a County Jail.
+Hortz pleaded guilty to misdemeanor counts for each case of Burglary.
+Second Degree Burglary refers to burglaries that occur outside inhabited dwellings, punishable by up to one year in a County Jail.

-Identity Theft is an interesting one – in this case, Hortz is accused of pretending to be the deceased victims by using their credit cards after their passing.
-The statute is defined as you willingly taking someone else’s identity to use for an illegal purpose without their consent.
-It is generally punishable with up to one year in jail as a misdemeanor offense.
+In the case of Identity Theft, Hortz stands accused of assuming the identities of deceased victims and using their credit cards without consent.
+This offense is defined as willingly appropriating someone’s identity for illegal purposes and is typically punished with up to one year in jail as a misdemeanor offense.

-Crimes like the ones listed above are serious charges and can have devastating consequences on your reputation in the professional world, as well as in your personal life.
-Our Ontario criminal defense attorneys have successfully defended thousands of people charged with similar crimes throughout the entire Inland Empire.
-If you or someone you know has been accused of a crime, call Inland Empire Criminal Defense today at 909-939-7126.
-Located in Ontario, California.
+Crimes like these carry significant consequences, impacting personal and professional reputations.
+Our Ontario criminal defense attorneys have successfully defended numerous individuals facing similar charges in the Inland Empire.
+If you or someone you know has been accused of a crime, contact Inland Empire Criminal Defense at 909-281-0456.
+We are located in Ontario, California.